NativeScript/docs-v7/docs/start/ns-setup-linux.md

 Complete the following steps to set up NativeScript on your Linux development machine:

-1. Install the latest Node.js [6.x](https://nodejs.org/dist/latest-v6.x/) or [7.x](https://nodejs.org/dist/latest-v7.x/) stable official release.
-We recommend using Node.js v6.x.
+1. Install the latest Node.js [8.x](https://nodejs.org/dist/latest-v8.x/) stable official release.

 1. If you are running on a 64-bit system, install the runtime libraries for the ia32/i386 architecture.